BA-TMS/BA-TMS/README.md

   - /src/context - React context
   - /src/hooks - Custom hooks
   - /src/lib - Specialized helper functions
+  - /src/lib/actions - Files containing specific server actions that can be used across the app
   - /src/store - Redux store and slices for async thunks
   - /src/types - Files with type declarations that can be used across the app
     <br>